jonidelv/generator-create-redux-app/README.md

 ## Yarn

-Yarn is a package manager for your code.
-It's like npm but fuster and ff you've installed a package before, you can install it again without any internet connection.
+[Yarn](https://yarnpkg.com/en/) is a package manager for your code.
+It's like npm but fuster and if you've installed a package before, you can install it again without any internet connection.

 ### Usage